Mart-SciecPyt/ScPytone_ultrasound_processing/docs/usage.rst

 Ultrasound Processing Package
 =============================

-**ultrasound_processing_package** is a Python toolbox designed for preprocessing and transforming ultrasound images.
-It includes three core functionalities:

-- Convert curved ultrasound scans into flat images.
-- Filter the contour of a selected object by intensity thresholding.
-- Convert flat images back into curved ultrasound scans.

-These transformations enable precise analysis in Cartesian coordinates instead of polar geometry.
-They form the foundation for point cloud generation from ultrasound data.
+**ultrasound_processing_package** is a Python toolbox designed for the purpose of preprocessing and transformation of ultrasound images.
+It provides three core capabilities: Convert curved ultrasound scans into flat images, Filtering the contour of a selected object by intensity thresholding, Convert back to curved ultrasound scans.
+The transformations are essential for the thresholding so we can search for peaks using cartesian coordinates instead of polar coordinates.
+These modules will be the fundamentals of point cloud generation based on ultrasound images.

 Description